SWaeldchen/swaeldchen.github.io/_posts/2023-01-04-FI_Merlin-Arthur.md

 ### History

 Interactive classification had been introduced earlier in {% cite lei2016rationalizing --file formal_interpretability %}  and {% cite bastings2019interpretable --file formal_interpretability %} -- without an adversarial aspect.
-It was then noted in [Yu2019] that in that case Merlin and Arthur can "cheat" and use uninformative features to communicate the class.
+It was then noted in {% cite lei2016rationalizing --file formal_interpretability %} that in that case Merlin and Arthur can "cheat" and use uninformative features to communicate the class.

 <div style="display: flex; justify-content: center;">